 While the sap doesn’t taste appetizing at all, your pet can fall sick if large quantities of the plant are chewed or eaten.

 Another problem with the plant is it is susceptible to pests, and pesticides are used to get rid of them.

 The chemicals in pesticides layer on the surface of the leaves and blooms and are harmful if licked or ingested by the pet.

 This can lead to indirect poisoning through the plant.

 The symptoms of Mandevilla plants are similar to the ones caused by other mildly toxic plants.

-An allergic reaction will take place causing sores around lips and mouth if the sap is tasted.
+An allergic reaction will take place, causing sores around the lips and mouth if the sap is tasted.